-You should discuss with the complainant, if necessary over more then one phone call, how they wish to approach the situation, and assist them in pursuing this course of action, which could include:
+You should discuss with the complainant how they wish to approach the situation and assist them in pursuing this course of action, which could include:

-- Finding details for the relevant HR department or other contact and passing them to the complainant - Approaching that HR or other contact on the complainant's behalf. - Making other representations with or on behalf of the complainant. - Deciding how to deal with any response, and advising on options to escalate or progress the complaint if needed.
+- Finding details for the relevant HR department or other contact and passing them to the complainant. - Approaching that HR or other contact on the complainant's behalf. - Making other representations with, or on behalf, of the complainant. - Deciding how to deal with any response, and advising on options to escalate or progress the complaint if needed.